 Three core non-science courses:

-- AS.410.707 The Psychosocial Determinants of Health, Implications on Diagnostics
+- 410.707 The Psychosocial Determinants of Health, Implications on Diagnostics

 - 410.604 Advanced Cellular Biology II

 - 410.620 Advanced Topics in Immunology

 - 410.623 Molecular and Cellular Physiology

 - 410.631 Infectious Diseases

 - 410.638 Cancer Biology